Flat-lay knolling photograph of premium travel items neatly organized on a sandstone surface

 Before you walk down the gangway

-Your personal goal should usually be to return well before all-aboard, especially on independent tours.
+Royal Caribbean says all-aboard is generally scheduled about 30 minutes before sailing and should be verified onboard.
+Your personal goal should usually be to return much earlier than that, especially on independent tours.

 Confirm ship time vs. local time